What Are Astrology Aspects?

 Venus-Mars Aspects (Chemistry & Attraction)

-Conjunction: Magnetic attraction, creative energy, blends love and desire perfectly
+- Conjunction: Magnetic attraction, creative energy, love and desire moving through the same channel

 Venus-Saturn (Commitment & Loyalty)